547y4m/I.P-Logger/README.md

 # I.P-Logger/Trackकर
-Logs the I.P address(IPv4) of the device present on LAN.
+Recon - Logs the I.P address(IPv4) of the device present on LAN and performs OS guessing.
 Developed and tested on Python3.